jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
 But that wasn't the case because each discipline had a limited toolbox of techniques.
 Sometimes those techniques were very effective in a real fight; like Brazilian jit jitsu's submissions, or wrestling's dominate control.
 But many techniques like karate's katas, taekwondo's flashy high-kicks, boxing's obesssion with standing toe-to-toe and swinging for a knockout were easily countered and therefore not effective.

-After several years of fighting in "no rules" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
-As Ultimate Fighting kept on growing in popularity during the 1990s and 2000s, it forced the martial art communities to reflect on their techniques and beliefs.
+After several more years of fighting in "no rules" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
+As Ultimate Fighting kept on growing in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their techniques and beliefs.

 As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out."

-Fortunately, many fighters embraced the effectual truth revealed by Ultimate Fighting.
-And so, the world of martial arts started to get all mixed up.
+However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
+As a result the world of martial arts started to get all mixed up.

 Some kickboxers started to train submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
 Eventually, after several years of watching, learning, and participating in the cross-pollination of techniques, these fighters evolved skills far beyond their old martial arts teachers and disciplines.

-Listening to their physical pain of failure with a newly open mind, martial artists adopted evolution's philosophy of "adapt or die."
-Human self-defense finally learned what every lifeform on Earth knows; there is no rulebook.
+By opening their mind, martial artists discarded the mythical codes of old martial arts and adopted evolution's philosophy of "adapt or die."
+A fighters physical pain became a barometer of their chosen techniques success or failure.
+Thereafter, human self-defense finally learned what every lifeform on Earth knows; there is no rulebook.

 No deer in the world depends on a judge to save it when fighting off a bear, as no bear depends on a pundit declaring it the winner to get its next meal.

 Just like in Nature, the best martial art technique is entirely dependant on ones's opponent and surroundings while measuring the risks and rewards of the fight.
 Whatever techniques are most efficient to win the fight are the best.

 Before Ultimate Fighting, all fighters were puting the horse before the cart, so to speak.
-They had the answers before knowing the problem.
-Martial arts students were tricked into thinking fights are won or lost according to man-made rules governeed by teachers, pundits, and judges instead of real-world results.
+They had the answers before knowing the problem because as students they were tricked into thinking fights are won or lost according to man-made rules governeed by teachers, pundits, and judges.

-Despite sometimes getting beaten black and blue, martial artists were never stupid.
+Despite sometimes getting beaten black and blue in street fights, martial artists were never stupid.
 Their fault is quite human; they fell prey to good storytelling.

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were so easily misled by their respective discipline.
-Filled with history, culture, traditions isolated martial art disciplines acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.
+Filled with history, culture, and traditions isolated martial art disciplines acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.

 Once martial artists opened their minds, they started fighting for themselves.
 Fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for an actual fight.